Brands Look to Avoid Their Own Groundhog Day

 Shaking Things Up

 “The reality is that Valentine’s Day cards don’t reflect the kind of people, connections and love that exist today,” said Melissa Hobley, global CMO at OkCupid.
 “Most are out of touch...and outdated.
-This year, connection and love are more important than ever.
+Connection and love are more important than ever.
 So OkCupid partnered with a variety of BIPOC and LGBTQ+ artists to create a collection of free digital Valentine’s Day cards that are more reflective of the world we live in.”

 “For many brands, taking your traditional message out of the story might be a story in itself," said Caroline Ponseti, a communications strategist.
 "A hard pivot from what your brand typically does around an annual event can generate headlines that put your brand top of mind for consumers.”